sushantkapare-dev/AWS_Devops_Zero_to_Hero/Helm/Q_set1.md

 Helm uses these components to package, deploy, and manage applications on Kubernetes clusters.
 It provides a convenient way to customize configurations, manage dependencies, and version control your application deployments, making it easier to maintain complex Kubernetes setups and promote reusability of application configurations.

+## what is helmfile and why we need it?